Help

 A motor starter is a concrete example.
 One block definition can describe the starter behavior, while separate references resolve different horsepower, voltage, and protection choices without forking the definition.

-For the rules that govern relationships inside blocks, continue to Logic System.
-For exact parameter and reference syntax, use Reference.
-To see reusable blocks assembled into a working system, use Help or open the MCP example.
+For practical block usage, start with Understand Definitions And Instances.
+For exact parameter and reference syntax, use Block References.
+To see Global Blocks assembled into a working system, open the Motor Control Panel example.